samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

     - Duration: [dice] hours
     - Range: shouting
     - Summon a swarm of wasps (about 50x[sum]) in number).
 They won't leave the approximate area in which they are summoned, but they ruthlessly harass anything within.
+    > Barbra was a terrible neighbour to annoy
 1. Gates of Babylon
     - Casting time: 1 minute
     - Duration: [dice] hours